AjRoAs/rad-parse/README.md

 Run `npm run test` to execute the Vitest suite that lives under `tests/` and targets the `src` sources directly.
 For coverage data, run `npx vitest run --coverage` (it now requires `@vitest/coverage-v8`, which is listed in dev dependencies).

 The integration test (`tests/integration.test.ts`) builds synthetic DICOM byte streams (explicit Part 10 + implicit VR) and exercises `canParse`, `extractTransferSyntax`, `parseWithMetadata`, and `parseWithRadParser` against a real parsing path.
 Additional unit coverage now includes `tests/vrDetection.test.ts`, which verifies the VR detection heuristics used for implicit transfer syntaxes and private tags, alongside the SafeDataView/dictionary helpers already covered.

+## API Documentation

+Every public export is documented in [`docs/api.md`](docs/api.md), which enumerates the parser entry points (`parseWithRadParser`, `parseWithMetadata`, `extractTransferSyntax`, `canParse`), the streaming helpers (`StreamingParser`, `parseFromStream`, `parseFromAsyncIterator`), the pixel-data utilities (`extractPixelData`, `isCompressedTransferSyntax`), and the compression helpers (`decompressJPEG`, `decompressPixelData`, `supportsImageDecoder`).
+The guide also captures utilities like `formatTagWithComma`, `normalizeTag`, `parsePersonName`, and `detectVR` so you can find the right helper without digging through the source tree.

+## Documentation & Wiki

+Extended documentation lives under `docs/` (see `docs/api.md`) and is mirrored in the GitHub wiki.
+When you update the README or introduce new modules, be sure to:

+1. Update `docs/api.md` with any new exports so the reference stays fresh.
+2. Synchronize narrative content with the GitHub wiki (`https://github.com/smallvis/rad-parser/wiki`) by copying the new sections or linking directly to the `docs/` files.
+3. Use the wiki for ongoing topics such as release checklists, contribution guidance, and troubleshooting notes that should be easy for contributors to browse.

 ## API Reference